 - Content that appears to be clearly beyond the known capabilities of a student

-- Work that is expressed in a style which does not match the known writing or language abilities of a student
+- Work that's expressed in a style which does not match the known writing or language abilities of a student.

 Types of academic misconduct

 Academic Misconduct may take a variety of forms, and the following explains some of the most common types of Academic Misconduct.
 This list is not definitive; any activity which meets the University's definition of Academic Misconduct may be considered under this policy.

 Plagiarism is submitting the work or ideas of someone else as your own, without appropriate referencing.
 Examples include, but are not limited to: